sajibcse68/MyDailyLearn/react/react.md

   }
 }
 ```

-## React Route

-#### Familiar with Various React Router Libraries

-1. `react-router`: Core navigation lib - we don't install this manually
-2. `raect-router-dom`: Navigation for dom-based apps
-3. `react-router-native`: Navigation for react-native apps
-4. `react-router-redux`: Bindings between Redux and React Router

-#### How to Not Navigation with React Router

-Bad Navigation:

-1. We add `<a/>` tag to our application with `href="/pagetwo"` and click it
-2. Our browser makesa request to localhost:3000
-3. Development server responds with `index.html` file
-4. Browser receives `index.html` file, dumps old HTML file it was showing (including all of our React/Redux state data!)
-5. `index.html` file lists our JS files in script tags - browser downloads and executes these scripts
-6. Our app starts up

-#### 3 Types of Router

-1. `Browser Router`: Uses everything after the TLD (.com, .net) or port as the `path`. e.g. localhost:3000/pagetwo
-2. `Hash Router`: Uses everything after a # as the `path`. e.g. `localhost:3000/#/pagetwo`
-3. `Memory Router`: Doesn't use the URL to track navigation. e.g. `localhost:3000/`

 ## React Portals

 Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.